 What they fail to realise is that these loans will also tend to charge lower interest rates than fixed-rate mortgages because of this volatility should the market rates go downwards.
 This means floating rates tend to be the more economical choice in a stable interest-rate environment.

 Ultimately, you can always refinance or reprice your home loan after your lock-in period ends if your expectations on rate movements change and fixed rates seem more economical.

 None of us has a fortune-telling crystal ball to gaze into to predict a future showing the exact trajectory of interest rates in the upcoming years.
 However, if you are looking to take up a fixed-rate mortgage loan, you must keep the following points in mind:

-Fixed mortgage loans with lengthy lock-in periods generally have higher interest rates, which can make it more difficult for you to enjoy savings from refinancing down the line.
+Fixed mortgage loans with a lengthy lock-in period generally have higher interest rates, which can make it more difficult for you to enjoy savings from refinancing down the line.

 Therefore, in a rising interest-rate environment, you must look at how much more you are comfortable paying for a longer-term fixed rate.

 For example, suppose a 3-year fixed-rate mortgage loan has a higher monthly repayment by $150 as compared to a 2-year fixed-rate.
 Would you be more comfortable paying $150 a month extra for the additional year of stability and peace of mind?

 As fixed-rate packages assure you of fixed monthly repayments in the lock-in period, be ready to pay penalties if you would like to make a partial lump-sum repayment.
 Even selling your property during the lock-in period is subjected to penalties.

 All these penalties might make fixed mortgage loans financially unviable.
 However, certain exceptional fixed-rate options offer such flexibility without attaching a high premium to your interest rates.